Answer Keys

 Substitute (n) — replacement or alternative.
 There is no substitute for sports – it is important to exercise if you want to live a healthy, fulfilling life.

-Get to grips with (phr) — to try and deal with a difficult situation.
+Get to grips with (phr) — to begin to understand or deal with something that is difficult.
 Once you get to grips with mathematics, programming becomes much easier.

-Liberating (adj) — making you feel free, unrestricting.
+Liberating (adj) — making you feel free from restrictions.
 Moving out of your parents house can feel extremely liberating.

 Miserable (adj) — unhappy or causing unhappiness.
 Walking in the rain when it’s cold can be really miserable.